The Coding Sloth thumbnail

 📝 The Coding Sloth Blog

-10 Programming Mistakes That Could Ruin Your Coding Journey (And How to Avoid Them)
+10 Programming Mistakes That’ll Ruin Your Life (And How to Avoid Them)

 1. Skipping the Fundamentals

-The temptation to jump straight into building cool projects, automations, or games is strong, but skipping foundational concepts like variables, loops, and functions is a recipe for disaster.
-Without a solid grasp of the basics, you’ll find yourself blindly copying code from AI or tutorials without understanding it.
-When something breaks — and it will — you’ll be lost and frustrated.
+It might be tempting to jump straight into building cool projects or automating tasks, but neglecting the basics like variables, loops, and functions is a recipe for disaster.
+Without a solid foundation, you’ll find yourself copying code from AI or tutorials without truly understanding it.
+When bugs inevitably arise, you’ll be lost.

-Why it matters: Skipping fundamentals hurts your learning and can damage your career, especially during technical interviews where understanding simple concepts is crucial.
+Why it matters: Skipping fundamentals hurts your learning and can damage your career—especially when you’re asked to explain simple concepts in interviews.

 2. Writing Clever Code Over Readable Code